Inducible/Collatz-conjecture-Swift/README.md

 You can play with this project using https://www.onlineide.pro/playground/swift but outputs will be VERY limmited which sucks due to all the debugging output this software gives.

+Usage:
+Run it and type in the positive integer you wish to start with (1 or 2 is recommended).

 How to build (Windows only, you could likely build it for any Unix-like OS with ease):
 ```
  CD "(path to project folder)"